 What are the most important things to check when you’re buying a used car?
-If you’re considering purchasing one, it’s always a good idea to give it a thorough inspection before you spend the time and money to have a qualified mechanic look at it.
+If you’re considering purchasing one, it’s always a good idea to give it a thorough inspection (and a test drive) before you spend the time and money to have a qualified mechanic look at it.

 As someone whose career is all about cars, I’m often asked to check out vehicles for friends and family who are considering a purchase.
 I once had a friend ask me to look at a car.
 Everything about it was ideal: low mileage, good exterior, great interior and a complete maintenance history.
 But when I pulled the dipstick for the transmission, I could see small flecks of metal in the fluid and there was a slightly burnt smell.
 I told her not to buy the car, as it was headed for transmission troubles.
 She purchased it anyway and, a few months later, had three thousand dollars in transmission replacement come her way.

 If you’re looking to buy a car, you should try to avoid any hidden problems like that.
 This used car inspection checklist should help you.
 Each item item on it is marked with one to three dollar signs to indicate how costly it may be to repair.
-You can also get a free Vehicle History and Analysis Report or download a PDF of our iseecars-com-used-car-inspection-checklist.
+(You can also get a free Vehicle History and Analysis Report or download a PDF of our Used Car Inspection Checklist).

 Rust is rarely good.
 On a used car, it can be a sign of serious bodywork issues down the line.
 Rust negatively impacts the value of a used car and most often appears around the wheel wells, at fastening points (wherever screws or bolts go through the panels), and underneath the vehicle at frame mounting points and around fasteners and connection points on the chassis.